check-spelling/check-spelling-docs/Event-descriptions.md

 * If it's minified, add it to excludes
 * If it really should be checked, you can suppress the check by adding `minified-file` to `with:`/`disabled_checks:`
 * If you think the heuristic should be improved, please file a bug with an example

+## duplicate-extra-dictionary

+This can happen if you have the same entry multiple times in `extra_dictionaries`.

+### Resolution

+Remove duplicate entries. check-spelling will ignore duplicate instances.